SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 28 July, 2024
+### 📅 Monday, 29 July, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some notable events in the USA that have occurred on July 28:
+Here is an event that takes place in the USA on July 29th:

-- **1866**: The Metric Act of 1866 was signed into law by President Andrew Johnson.
-This allowed the use of the metric system for commerce in the United States.

-- **1914**: World War I officially began as Austria-Hungary declared war on Serbia.
-While not an event exclusive to the USA, it had significant implications for the country in the years to follow.

--
+- **National Lasagna Day**
+  - Celebrated annually on July 29th.
+  - A day to enjoy the delicious Italian dish, Lasagna.
+  - Many restaurants offer special deals and promotions.
+  - Home cooks often share their favorite lasagna recipes.
+  - Social media buzz with hashtags like #NationalLasagnaDay.

 ### Positive Qoute
 ------
-"Embrace the journey, 🌟 trust the process, and watch yourself bloom. 🌸✨"
+"🌟 Embrace the glorious mess that you are and shine bright like the star you are! 🌟✨"